Our clients seek a lot of advice regarding illegal possession.

 - Proceedings can also take place under section 145 of the Criminal Procedure Code.

 - The government is proactive to ward off any such illegal possession.
 It addresses police complaints on this matter – especially as far as NRIs are concerned.

 - A person who apprehends trespassing or wrongful dispossession can lodge a written complaint.

 - A written complaint can be sent to the Superintendent of Police (S.P) of the area where the property is situated by way of registered post.

 - Even if the S.P fails to respond, a private complaint in the court can be filed through an advocate and the case can then be pursued through a special Power of Attorney where it is difficult for the owner to be present in India.

 What do we offer you?

-Complete support – efficacy, competence and transparency in legal representation to handle all such cases.
-We have a team of dedicated legal service experts pan India to take care of matters even if an overseas citizen can’t be physically present.
+Complete support – efficacy, competence, and transparency in legal representation to handle all such cases.
+We have a team of dedicated lawyers pan India to take care of matters even if an overseas citizen can’t be physically present.
 Starting from the investigation and information collection involved in the entire case to the actual fight – filing, representing & managing litigation – for the rightful ownership, we take care of everything.
-All this happens without the client having to travel back and forth to India.
+All this happens without the client having to travel frequently to India.

 What protections can you take?